-Visitors to the King Centre, which is part of the Martin Luther King Jr National Historic Site managed by the National Parks Service, can embark on a self guided tour to see his final resting place as well as viewing exhibits about Dr King.
+Visitors to the King Centre, which is part of the Martin Luther King Jr. National Historic Site which is managed by the National Parks Service, can embark on a self-guided tour to see his final resting place as well as view exhibits about Dr King.

 The King Centre is an non-for-profit, official, living memorial dedicated to the advancement of the legacy of Martin Luther King Jr.